GermainGirndt/visual-explanaible-ai/documentation/01_static_and_dynamic_models.md

 Still, the advantages of the MVP overweight the drawbacks, specially regarding the non-functional requirements of manutenability and specially extensibility:

 - views renders component only and do not depends on the model (no data-binding/observers)
-- presenter (which controls the data flow) do not depend on the view
+- presenter (which controls the data flow) does not depend directly on an implemention of a views and do not manipulate view directly (instead, they just depend on an abstraction for listening to user inputs and passing model information to them)
 - models do not notifies views for changes

 For this reason, new functionalities (for instance for new neural-network models or new explainability techniques) in MVP could be inserted by subclassing/inheriting the existing classes.
 The same wouldn't be so easy in MVC, since model, view and controllers are more coupled.